-July jobs report, ADP employment, Victoria's Secret stock market debut and CVS Health earnings top week ahead
+July jobs report, GM, CVS earnings and infrastructure talks top week ahead

 |-0.80%

-Friday will also mark the most important day for economic data with the release of the July jobs report.
-Analysts are expecting _______ jobs to be added to the economy and an unemployment rate of _____.
-Other economic data released Friday will include wholesale inventories, wholesale sales, consumer credit.
+Friday will also mark the most important day for economic data with the release of the July jobs report as well as wholesale inventories, wholesale sales and consumer credit.